 EMI(LEGAL) - MISCELLANEOUS INSTRUCTIONAL POLICIES: STUDY OF RELIGION

-The District shall not require teaching and learning to be tailored to the principles or prohibitions of any religious sect or dogma.
-The District shall not adopt programs or practices that aid or oppose any religion.
+A district shall not require teaching and learning to be tailored to the principles or prohibitions of any religious sect or dogma.
+A district shall not adopt programs or practices that aid or oppose any religion.
 Epperson v.
 Arkansas, 393 U.S. 97 (1968) (holding unconstitutional a prohibition against teaching evolution); Edwards v.
 Aguillard, 482 U.S. 578 (1987) (holding unconstitutional a requirement that creationism be taught with evolution)

 [For information on student expression of religious viewpoints in class assignments, see FNA]

-In accordance with Education Code 28.011 and 19 TAC 74.36, the District may offer to students in grade 9 or above, and grant elective credit for:
+In accordance with Education Code 28.011 and 19 Administrative Code 74.36, a district may offer to students in grade 6 or above, and grant elective credit for:

-If, for a particular semester, fewer than 15 students at a District campus register to enroll in a course required by this section, the District is not required to offer the course at that campus for that semester.
+If, for a particular semester, fewer than 15 students at a school district campus register to enroll in a course required by this section, the district is not required to offer the course at that campus for that semester.

-The Board may offer an elective course based on the books of a religion other than Christianity.
-In determining whether to offer such a course, the Board may consider various factors, including student and parent demand for such a course and the impact such books have had on history and culture.
+A board may offer an elective course based on the books of a religion other than Christianity.
+In determining whether to offer such a course, the board may consider various factors, including student and parent demand for such a course and the impact such books have had on history and culture.